leopoldsga/notes/0_outline.md

 >
 > I’m asking because we limit the number of packets we can send/dispatch cycle to 1 frame (256 packets).
 So if we have a lot of connections, we may take several dispatch cycles until we are finally able to honor a postponed rxt.
 In the meantime, the connection could’ve been cleaned up by nginx.
 >
-> > Nginx sends "close" would trigger "session_close" in VPP session api correspondingly.
+> > Nginx sends "close" would trigger "session_close" in VPP session api correspondingly, which instead generates one disconnect message in vpp event queue of the particular session worker.
 >
 > tcp_do_fastretransmits cannot generate more than 1 frame  (256) of packets.
 Once it reaches that, it postpones all remaining fast  retransmits.
 >